John Lement Bacon: State Treasurer

 Bacon was elected state treasurer in 1898, and served until 1906.

 At the time, Vermont's treasurer and secretary of state also served as Vermont's insurance commissioners, and Bacon was elected secretary, vice president and president of the National Convention of Insurance Commissioners.

 Later career

 After serving as state treasurer, Bacon continued his banking and business career.
 In 1908 he returned to the Vermont House and was appointed chairman of the Appropriations Committee.

 Death and burial

 Bacon died in Hartford on April 27, 1909.
 He was interred in a family vault at Hartford Point Cemetery.

 Home

 In Hartford Bacon purchased the house and farm that had once been owned by Lieutenant Governor Joseph Marsh, and christened the property "Marshland."
-The home still stands and is today operated as the Quechee Inn at Marshland Farm.
+The home still stands and has been operated as the Quechee Inn at Marshland Farm.